AdaCore/training_material/courses/gnattest/010_gnattest.rst

 The Contractor-Subcontractor Metaphor
 ---------------------------------------

-+ Inheritance with overriding and dynamic binding means that clients may be using a subclass of the supplier they specify, without knowing it
+* Inheritance with overriding and dynamic binding means that clients may be using a subclass of the supplier they specify, without knowing it
-+ Thus supplier subclasses are *subcontractors* to superclass suppliers
+* Thus supplier subclasses are *subcontractors* to superclass suppliers
-+ Subcontractors can define additional preconditions and postconditions on overridden primitives
+* Subcontractors can define additional preconditions and postconditions on overridden primitives

-  + Subcontractor-specific contracts with clients
+    - Subcontractor-specific contracts with clients

 -------------------------
 Global Type Consistency
 -------------------------

-+ Preserved when, in all cases, a subcontractor will do the job as contracted, or better, but not less
+* Preserved when, in all cases, a subcontractor will do the job as contracted, or better, but not less
-+ Hence no stronger preconditions
+* Hence no stronger preconditions

-  + No demands beyond those of superclasses
+    - No demands beyond those of superclasses

-+ Hence no weaker postconditions
+* Hence no weaker postconditions

-  + No guarantees weaker than those of superclasses
+    - No guarantees weaker than those of superclasses

 -----------------------------------
 Verifying Global Type Consistency
 -----------------------------------

-+ For a given derived type, run all tests from all parent types
+* For a given derived type, run all tests from all parent types

-  + Verifies no stronger preconditions
+    - Verifies no stronger preconditions
-  + Verifies no weaker postconditions
+    - Verifies no weaker postconditions

-+ Requires switch **--validate-type-extensions**
+* Requires switch :code:`--validate-type-extensions`
-+ Find tests that would otherwise pass, when applied to specific type defining them
+* Find tests that would otherwise pass, when applied to specific type defining them

 ----------------------------
 Support for External Tests
 ----------------------------

-+ Those AUnit tests created manually
+* Those AUnit tests created manually
-+ Use switch "--harness-only" initially
+* Use switch :code:`--harness-only` initially

-  + Only generate the harness since these tests already exist
+    - Only generate the harness since these tests already exist

   .. container:: latex_environment footnotesize

-     + :command:`gnattest -P additional/external.gpr --harness-dir=external --harness-only`
+     :code:`gnattest -P additional/external.gpr --harness-dir=external --harness-only`

-+ Add switch "--additional-tests=project-file-name" when generating the tests
+* Add switch :command:`--additional-tests=project-file-name` when generating the tests

-  + Sources described in :filename:`project-file-name` are considered additional manual tests to be added to the test suite
+    - Sources described in :filename:`project-file-name` are considered additional manual tests to be added to the test suite

   .. container:: latex_environment footnotesize

-     + :command:`gnattest -P simple.gpr --additional-tests=additional/external.gpr --harness-dir=external`
+     :code:`gnattest -P simple.gpr --additional-tests=additional/external.gpr --harness-dir=external`

 ----------
 Stubbing